 Pay attention to which dogs aren't recommended for first-time owners.
 For example, some larger breeds, such as Doberman Pinschers, Dalmatians, and Great Danes, may not be kid-safe because they can grow to be more than 50 pounds.
 Also, bites from very large dogs can do a lot more damage than those from smaller dogs.
 And, of course, avoid choosing a dog that's been specifically bred to be an aggressive fighter (such as some Pit Bulls or Rottweilers).

 Common domesticated animals that can make good family pets include cats, dogs, rabbits, birds, and fish.
 But be careful about labeling a certain animal or breed as unquestionably safe.
 There are exceptions to every rule, and any animal may scratch or bite if put in a dangerous situation.

 Before choosing any kind of animal for your family, learn as much as you can about your pet-to-be:

 These tips will keep kids safe and help both your family and your new pet adjust:

-Pet ownership offers many benefits, and doing a little research before taking the plunge helps ensure that your new pet will be a welcome addition to the family.
+Pet ownership has many benefits, and doing a little research before taking the plunge will help make your new pet a welcome addition to the family.

 |Pocket Doc Mobile App|